PLDT vs. NLRC and Abucay

 History

-The Labor Arbiter dismissed the complaint for lack of merit, upholding the dismissal, but awarded financial assistance of one month's pay for every year of service.
+- Labor Arbiter: Dismissed the complaint for lack of merit (upholding the dismissal for cause) but awarded financial assistance equivalent to one month's pay for every year of service

 Facts

-- Marilyn Abucay, a traffic operator for PLDT, was accused by two individuals of demanding and receiving P3,800.00 from them in exchange for her promise to facilitate the approval of their telephone installation applications.
+- Abucay was accused by two complainants (Dr. Helen Bangayan and Mrs. Consolacion Martinez) of demanding and receiving P3,800.00 to facilitate approval of their telephone installation applications

-- After an internal investigation, PLDT found Abucay guilty as charged and terminated her employment.
+- PLDT investigated and found Abucay guilty as charged

-- Abucay filed a complaint for illegal dismissal, which the Labor Arbiter dismissed for lack of merit, thereby sustaining her dismissal.
+- Abucay filed a complaint for illegal dismissal with the Ministry of Labor

-- The NLRC affirmed the Labor Arbiter's decision, including the award of financial assistance, on grounds of equity and compassion, considering Abucay's long years of service.
+- NLRC affirmed this award on grounds of "equity and compassion," citing her long years of service

 Arguments of the Petitioners

-- PLDT contended that awarding financial assistance to an employee dismissed for dishonesty rewards rather than punishes the misconduct and lacks legal authorization or justification.
+- Awarding separation pay to an employee dismissed for dishonesty effectively rewards rather than punishes the offense

 Arguments of the Respondents

-- The NLRC claimed the grant of financial assistance was not a reward for her offense but was intended to help her cope with the loss of employment after 10 years of service.
+- The employee is sufficiently punished by the dismissal itself; separation pay is merely financial assistance to help her cope with the loss of employment after 10 years of faithful service

-- The NLRC cited previous Supreme Court cases where employees dismissed for cause were nevertheless granted separation pay on grounds of social and compassionate justice.
+- Cited precedents (Firestone Tire and Rubber Co. v.
+Lariosa, Soco v.
+Mercantile Corporation of Davao) where employees dismissed for cause (theft, unauthorized use of vehicle) were granted separation pay on grounds of social and compassionate justice

-- The NLRC found the award equitable, considering Abucay's long years of service and her contribution to the company, despite not approving of her malfeasance.
+- The award is equitable considering her long service and contribution to the company's success

 Issues